LibirSoft/RetrofitRestApi/README.md

 # RetrofitRestApi
- This is my simple Rest api for android studio by using retrofit 2
+ This is my simple project with retrofit 2 libary